 This activity is designed for 1st and 2nd-grade children.
 For younger children,

 I would stick to 2 place values and using only a few ( less than 10 of each) blocks without regrouping until the basic understanding of place values is mastered.

 Gather your materials.
 You will need the place value base ten printables or if you have the blocks you will need some one unit, ten unit and hundred unit blocks.
 You will also need some glue, scissors , and a sheet of construction paper.

 Start by cutting the place value printables out ( I printed them out as 2 5×7 pictures on one sheet) and getting them ready to create.
 The goal of this activity is to create a robot and then count up how many ones, tens, and hundreds were used to create it.
 After that step you will figure out the total number of blocks used using re-grouping if need be.
 That will be the total value of the robot.

 Here is an example:

 Next count up your blocks.
-Encourage your child to count them as blocks saying 1, 2, 3, for all the place values not just the ones.
-My son was counting the tens by ten and while technically correct in amount that skips the steps needed for this activity.
+Encourage your child to count them as blocks saying 1, 2, 3, for all the place values, not just the ones.
+My son was counting the tens by ten and while technically the correct amount that skips the steps needed for this activity.
 The whole point of this activity is to understand what numbers in each place mean.
-When you count like that you may end up with the correct number at the end but you won’t get a full understanding of place value.
+When you count like that, you may end up with the correct number at the end, but you won’t get a full understanding of place value.

 In groups having kids compete for the largest value is a wonderful motivation.
 If you have the blocks working together to make huge structures is a ton of fun as well.
 If you are frugal like me here is the link to the printables one last time.